ABOUT THE NOKOTA HORSE

 - The Indian Shuffle is also described as a lateral gait (two legs on the same side move forward before the other).

 The Nokota horse exhibits the coat color characteristics of a colonial Spanish horse.
 Many Nokotas are blue roan, a relatively rare color that has become a hallmark of the breed.
 Other common colors for these ponies are black (the base color) and grey.
-Some Nokotas have a gene that produces a frame overo or sabino with blue eyes.
+Some Nokotas have a gene that produces a frame overo or sabino with blue eyes, which is rare in Indian horse breeds.
 Typical overo patterns consist of one or a few irregular white body spots and bold white facial markings known as “medicine hat.”
 Sabino patterns usually have four white feet and legs.
-Typically the white extends up the legs in ragged patches and then onto the body from the belly.
+Typically the white extends up the legs in ragged patches and then onto the body from the belly of some lakota horses.

 Other colors of the Nokota horse include red (strawberry ), bay, brown, and chestnut roan.
 Few Nokota lines produce dun and grullo ponies.
 A dun pony has a diluted coat color gene that affects both red and black pigments, which usually produces a pronounced stripe on their legs and withers.
 Grullo ponies are identified by their tan-grey or mouse-colored hairs, typically with dorsal stripes and black barring on the lower legs.
 Grullo’s can also be called blue, gray, or mouse dun.
 Some Nokotas change colors during the course of their lifetime.